JunhongXu/planet-kaggle-pytorch/README.md

 1. Finish feature pyramid network with group convolution (Xception-like network?) and train it on a smaller sized image.
 (128 * 128?)
+(June 28th)

-2. Train ResNet-152 and do ensemble with DenseNets (Done)
+2. Train ResNet-152 and do ensemble with DenseNets (Done) (June 23rd)

+3. Use majority voting ensemble method with all ResNet models and DenseNet models (June 26th).

-3. Use the IR channel.
+4. Use the IR channel.
+(June 27th)

 --------------------------------------
 ## Update June 23